ThatBlockyPenguin/EMLI/doc/index.md

 #### Set
 <span style="color:red;">**UNSTABLE**</span><br>
-*Set* MetaCodes are unstable, meaning that they may be deprecated at any time!
-Once a feature is deprecated, it is most likely going to be removed in a future update.
+<span style="filter brightness(125%);">*Set* MetaCodes are unstable, meaning that they may be deprecated at any time!
+Once a feature is deprecated, it is most likely going to be removed in a future update.</span>

 *Set* MetaCodes allow the setting of pre-defined elements to variables, which can be used in strings.
 For example:
 ```